hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 ### Unfixable and unworkable

 This is something to escalate, and this category of problem is the one that keeps me up at night.
-Not only can we not fix this with the current capabilities that we have, it's actively breaking something essential that we need to function as an organization.
+Not only can we not fix this with the current capabilities that we have, it's actively breaking something essential that we need to function as an organisation.
 Identifying these should be your second highest priority after identifying just enough work for the team to have things to do because the consequences of not knowing what these are and being unable to quantify the risk is absolutely massive.

 ### Unfixable and workable